dokumentacion/planaria/socket.md

 You can think of the query endpoint as a "pull" service, and the socket endpoint as a "push" service.

-You can use both in a single appplication to complement each other.
+You can use both in a single application to complement each other.

 ## Examples